Summary

 30 Minute(s)

-Define what is that ray’s superpower and how much energy the superpower produces.
+Define that ray’s superpower and how much energy the superpower produces.

-Determine if this superpower can be harmful or helpful to living organisms (animals, plants, fungi, bacteria) and how?
+Determine how that superpower can be harmful and helpful to living organisms (animals, plants, fungi, bacteria).

 Explain

-Have students share out their groups' understandings of organization.
-Use this opportunity to address misconceptions and help students make corrections on their notes if needed.
-Move to slide 7, direct students to the CK-12 20.3 Electromagnetic Spectrum article to read.
-Inform students, as they read to complete the questions at the end of their Electromagnetic Radiation Notes handout.
+Next, direct students to the CK-12 20.3 Electromagnetic Spectrum article to read.
+Ask students, as they read, to complete the questions at the end of their Electromagnetic Radiation Notes handout.
+Once finished, have students save and submit their notes.

 Extend